6 major takeaways from the ATF's first report in 20 years on U.S. gun crime

 This gun is both well-designed and well-marketed, he said.
 They also allow for the popular conversion devices to be put into these guns, making them more lethal and used in crimes more often.

-"There's a cache with the Glock versus some other brands as well," he said.
+"There's a cachet with the Glock versus some other brands as well," he said.
 "And so I think all of that contributes to that phenomenon."

 There's a lot of data, but it's still limited